 The Private Student Loan Report for the third quarter of 2016 has glad tidings to bring for the economy.
 When the recession hit in 2008, the student loan industry was rocked by economic shockwaves.
 Many Americans, drowning in debt, went into delinquency on their student loans.
-Private student loans suffered as well, but the newest report has a more hopeful message of a stronger and more stable economy with more borrowers able to make their payments and keep their loans in good standing.
+Private student loans suffered as well, but the newest report has a more hopeful message of a stronger and more stable economy with more borrowers able to make their payments and ultimately pay off their student loans.

 Perhaps the best news out of the report is that the level of delinquency across the board is at the lowest level seen since the peak in 2008 to 2010.
 Delinquency can be categorized as early-stage, or from 30 to 89 days late, or late-stage, which is more than 90 days late.
 The statistics are then separated again between undergraduates and graduates.
 Early-stage delinquency hit the peak of 8.7% in 2008 for undergraduates and 4% in 2009 for graduates.
 Late-stage delinquency peaked at 7.3% in 2009 for undergraduates and 2.7% in 2010 for graduates.
 But last quarter, early stage delinquency fell to 2.8% for undergraduates and 1.9% for graduates while the late stage delinquency declined to 2.1% for undergrads and 1.2% for grad students.

-A declining rate of delinquency means that more borrowers can pay back their loan, either because they are making enough money to handle them or because they have arranged good enough payment terms with their lender.
+A declining rate of delinquency means that more borrowers can pay back their loan, either because they are making enough money to handle them or because they have arranged good enough payment terms with their lender and aren't defaulting on their loan.
 Since unsecured debts like students loans and credit card debts are usually the first to fall delinquent, we can guess that these statistics shed light on better personal finance situations for borrowers all across the US.

 Skeptics might say that a decreased rate of delinquency doesn’t necessarily mean that the economy is doing better overall.
 It’s possible that more student loans are in forbearance or were charge-offs, which would mean the economy is still suffering.
 The Private Student Loan report has encouraging statistics to suggest that this isn’t the case.